drondeseries/global-channel-search/readme.md

 ## Features

+- **New in 1.0-RC - Dispatcharr Integration** - automatically find channels in dispatcharr missing stationID and populate with an interactive channel matching function

 - **Station Search**: Search by name, call sign with partial/exact matching
 - **Resolution Filtering**: Filter results by SDTV, HDTV, UHDTV
 - **Logo Display**: Visual station logos with caching